phalcon/documentation/docs/filter-validation.md

 );
 ```

+The closure passed as the `callback` option keeps its own `$this`.
+A closure that you write inside a class can therefore still read the properties and call the methods of the object that created it.

-The closure passed as the `callback` option is bound to the validator instance before it is called, so inside the closure `$this` refers to the [Phalcon\Filter\Validation\Validator\Callback][validation-validator-callback] validator.
-This lets the callback call the validator's own public methods - such as `$this->setTemplate()` - to change the failure message depending on which check failed.
-Only closures are bound; string function names and `[object, method]` callables are invoked as-is.
+To reach the validator from inside the callback, declare a second parameter.
+The [Phalcon\Filter\Validation\Validator\Callback][validation-validator-callback] validator is passed as the second argument to every closure that declares one.
+The callback can then call the validator's own public methods - such as `setTemplate()` - to change the failure message depending on which check failed.
+A closure that declares one parameter receives the data only.
+String function names and `[object, method]` callables never receive the validator.

 ```php
 <?php